ajtoussaint/ajtoussaint/README.md

 <img align="center" src="https://github.com/ajtoussaint/Profile-Images/blob/main/GitHeader.jpg?raw=true" height="auto" width="100%" />

 <p>
-  I graduated in 2021 and began working as an environmental EIT at the Kentucky Energy and Environment cabinet.
+  I graduated in 2021 with a BS in Engineering and began working as an environmental EIT at the Kentucky Energy and Environment cabinet.
 While working for the state I found that a lot of the systems were inefficient.
 I took the initiative to learn how to code and produced several internal tools to streamline our work.
 I thoroughly enjoyed the process of creating these software tools and felt that I was able to add more value through this type of work.
 I went on to create more applications outside of The Division and now I am looking to work at a company where I can practice software engineering full time.
 </p>

 <h2 align="center">Projects</h2>